Updated: June 22, 2022

-I’VE MENTIONED BEFORE THAT I LET NATIVE WILDFLOWERS grow to encourage beneficial insects to visit my garden.
-There’s a sloped section of my yard that sits in between my two groups of raised beds that I use for wildflowers.
-The soil there is mostly construction dirt and the incline encourages erosion, so growing grass in this area is nearly impossible.
+There’s a sloped section of ground that sits in between my two groups of raised beds that I use for wildflowers.
+The soil there is mostly construction dirt, and the incline encourages erosion.
+So growing grass in this area is nearly impossible.

-Where I live in Southern New Hampshire, the beginning of summer features a list of four wildflowers that have blooms that are especially attractive to beneficial insects: Yarrow, Daisy Fleabane, Milkweed and Black-Eyed Susan.
-These are all in full bloom right now and the bugs are frantic to get as much nectar from them as possible.
+Where I live in Southern New Hampshire, the beginning of summer features a list of four wildflowers that have blooms that are especially attractive to beneficial insects.
+The variety of good bugs in and around these wildflowers is dizzying.

 2. Daisy Fleabane

 This wildflower loves poor soil and construction dirt.
 It’s an annual wildflower that, left to its own devices, will self seed very close to the parent plant.
 This makes it seem like a perennial.

 Small bees, pollinating flies and, on occasion, small parasitic wasps will come to feed on its nectar.

 The name fleabane suggests that the plant deters fleas, but this is a myth.
 Daisy Fleabane is more of an insect attractant than a repellent.